AliGates915/AliGates915/README.md

 - 22 years old
 - Information Technology (IT)
-- Unversity of Punjab, Lahore
+- University of Punjab, Lahore
-- Lives in Okara Punjab, Pakistan.
+- Lives in Lahore Punjab, Pakistan.
-- 2021-2023
-- I’m currently working on Frontend Engineer preparing for Projects at Industrial Level.
+- I’m working as a Full-stack Engineer preparing for Projects at the Industrial Level.
 - Currently working on **DSA USING JavaScript**

-- 🌱 I’m currently learning  **JavaScript,Express Framework, MonoDB,TypeScript, Node.JS**
+- 🌱 I’m currently learning  **JavaScript, Express Framework, MongoDB, TypeScript, Node.JS**

 - 👯 I’m looking to collaborate on **https://github.com/rrkjr04**